MartinThoma/MartinThoma.github.io/_posts/2012-10-15-learning-java.md

 title: Learning Java
 author: Martin Thoma
 date: 2012-10-15 17:00:04.000000000 +02:00
-categories:
-- Code
+category: Code
-- Cyberculture
-tags:
-- Programming
-- learning
-- Java
+tags: Programming, learning, Java
 featured_image: 2012/07/java-thumb.png
 ---
 I've just found some YouTube clips by <a href="http://www.youtube.com/user/thenewboston">thenewboston</a> in which he explains how to program in Java.
 I didn't watch them, but I took a look at some of them.
 Seems to be very easy to understand.